cwpeng/cwpeng/README.md

 I'm a founder, lecturer with psychological and technical background, especially major in software and web development.

-Currently, I focus on two major projects.
+Currently, I focus on two projects mentioned below.
 Feel free to contact me if you have any ideas I can take part.

 ### W-Components